gkapfham/www.gregorykapfhammer-old.com/research.md

 <li><i class="fa-li fa fa-arrow-right"></i>

-<b>Web Testing:</b> In response to the prevalence and complexity of mobile-ready
+<b>Web Testing:</b> In response to the prevalence and complexity of
-web sites, my research has developed automated techniques for checking these sites.
-Some examples of papers describing approaches that have found defects in live, production web sites include_cached {% include _popovers/paper_reference.html cite="Walsh2015" trailing="," %} and {% include_cached _popovers/paper_reference.html cite="Walsh2017" trailing="," %} and {% include_cached _popovers/paper_reference.html cite="Walsh2017a" trailing="." %}
+mobile-ready web sites, my research has developed automated techniques for checking these sites.
+Some examples of papers describing approaches that have found defects in live, production web sites {% include_cached _popovers/paper_reference.html cite="Walsh2015" trailing="," %} and {% include_cached _popovers/paper_reference.html cite="Walsh2017" trailing="," %}
+and {% include_cached _popovers/paper_reference.html cite="Walsh2017a"
+trailing="." %}

 </li>
 <p>